JetBrains/kotlin-native/COCOAPODS.md

 1. Add dependencies on a Pod library that you want to use from the CocoaPods repository with `pod()`  to `build.gradle.kts` (`build.gradle`) of your project.
-    > You can also add dependencies as subspecs.
+    > You can also add dependencies on subspecs.
     {:.note}                                                                                                                                                              >

     <div class="sample" markdown="1" theme="idea" data-highlight-only>